eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 ## Delayed Departure

-If there is insufficient space for inserting the vehicle at it's designated departure time, that vehicle is put into an insertion queue and insertion is repeatedly attempted in subsequent simulation steps.
+If there is insufficient space for inserting the vehicle at its designated departure time, that vehicle is put into an insertion queue and insertion is repeatedly attempted in subsequent simulation steps.
 If the option **--max-depart-delay** {{DT_TIME}} is used, vehicles are discarded if they could not be